 - Vigorous and fast growing, this deciduous shrub typically grows 6-8 feet tall (180-240 cm).

-- Won the prestigious Award of Garden Merit of the Royal Horticultural Society
+- Winner of the prestigious Award of Garden Merit of the Royal Horticultural Society and Gold Medal Award of The Pennsylvania Horticultural Society.

 - Sun or partial sun lover, it thrives in rich, medium moisture, well-drained soils and tolerates heat, humidity and urban environment.
 Afternoon shade in hot summer climates is recommended.